Teichlab/limbcellatlas/README.md

-# limbcellatlas
+# Human limb development cell atlas
-This repository contains codes used for the human fetal limb cell atlas.
+This repository contains codes used for the human embryonic limb cell atlas.